 Additional risks may arise from a concentration of investments in particular assets or markets.
-The pool of assets then becomes particularly heavily dependent on the performance of these assets or markets.
+The assets of the Investment Company then become particularly heavily dependent on the performance of these assets or markets.

 Risk of changes in interest rates

 Investors should be aware that an investment in shares may involve interest rate risks that can arise in the event of fluctuations of interest rates in the currency applicable, respectively, to the securities or the sub-fund in question.